 Want to see how it works?
 Continue reading.

-You can convert Excel data to graph using a variety of data visualization tools.
+You can convert Excel data to graphs using a variety of data visualization tools.
 These can be simple, complicated, intuitive, or obtuse.
-ChartExpo is among the best tools available.
+ChartExpo is among the best tools available and is used as an Excel data-to-graph converter.
 It allows you to display all of your data to obtain the insights you need at a glance.

 Let’s say you own an online business with three different products: TVs, smartphones, and PCs.
 After a year, you would be curious to see how your sales have changed with each product after using various digital marketing strategies.
 For instance, you have the following data and want to use data visualization to examine this report.